dimichgh/oja/README.md

 ### Architecture

 The module is based on pub/sub interface.
 It accumulates events in the backlog for new subscribers.
+This is pros and cons:
-It is good and bad:
+* Allows consumers/producers to be added in any order and guarantees delivery of an event.
-    * allows consumers/producer to be added in any order and guarantees delivery of an event.
+* Accumulates events in memory, thus it cannot be used for long running flows as it eventually will run out of memory.
-    * it accumulates events in memory, thus it cannot be used for long running flows as it eventually will run out of memory.
-It is good only for short request/stream flows that eventually end and GC-ed.
+* It is good fit for short request/stream flows that eventually end and GC-ed.

 ### Install